ArindamDutta02082001/Spring_Starter/06-demospringsecurity (In Memory)/readme.md

   **now it has been obsolate , try new**
 <pre>
 @Configuration
+@EnableWebSecurity  ( optional annotation )
-public class SecurityConfig extends WebSecurityConfigurerAdapter { }
+public class SecurityConfig extends WebSecurityConfigurerAdapter {

+// we have to define a `InMemoryUserDetailsManager` to manage the user details private final InMemoryUserDetailsManager inMemoryUserDetailsManager = new InMemoryUserDetailsManager();

+ }
 </pre>
-we have to define a `InMemoryUserDetailsManager` to manage the user details
-<pre> private final InMemoryUserDetailsManager inMemoryUserDetailsManager = new InMemoryUserDetailsManager();</pre>

 - Now inside the class , we have to `@Override` : `2 configure methods` & provide a `password encoder Bean`.
 The **First configure()** is used to provide authentication to the user
  <pre>
 // this configure method is defined to authenticate the users

     @Override